policecar/ltur-notifier/README.md

 ltur-notifier
 ================

-A script that sends a [notification](https://pushover.net/) to your Android or iPhone if prices for train tickets at [l'tur](http://www.ltur.com/de/bahn.html?omnin=DB-DE) drop to the maximum you're willing to pay.
+A script that sends a [Pushover](https://pushover.net/) notifiation or email to your Android fon or iPhone if prices for train tickets at [l'tur](http://www.ltur.com/de/bahn.html?omnin=DB-DE) drop to the maximum you're willing to pay.

 Note